Differences between cosmetic and conventional tattoo

 The importance of colorimetry

 That’s why prepared inks could be as useful as not.
 However, inks from different fabricators should not be blended.
-So, you better consult your supplier first or get in touch with your favourite brands to learn all about it.
+So, you better consult your supplier first or get in touch with your favorite brands to learn all about it.
 Never practice without knowing!

 Then, is micro-pigmentation a solution to make up?